whackashoe/kar/README.md

 ### Client Requirements

 A small example "client" is included.
-To use you must have php and composer.
+To use you must have PHP 5.3+ and [composer](https://getcomposer.org/).

+Note: you may need to install / enable PHP's cURL extension.

-Run `composer install` inside client directory.
+Change into client directory: `cd client` then run `composer install` to install client dependencies.

 Then `cd src` and `php example.php` - make sure the server is already running (and same port etc).

+Read through this file to understand how to write your own client.

 ## Configuration

-Modify `config.json` to your liking
+**Set a password**

 ## License